-SIP Trunks are being widely adopted because the old cooper network is getting decommissioned and the NBN is coming through.
+SIP Trunks are being widely adopted because the old copper network is getting decommissioned and the NBN is coming through.

 This document is made to help you with any questions you have and give you an understanding of SIP and how it will benefit you.
 If you have any more questions, feel free to call Plexus on 1300 302 276.

 What is SIP Trunking?